-There’s nothing new about the medicinal use of marijuana, but the modern era didn’t really start until 1996: That’s when California voters passed the first medicinal cannabis law.
-Several other states followed suit, and by 2016, there were 42 states that allow some form of MMJ.
+There’s nothing new about the medicinal use of marijuana, but thanks to prohibition, the modern era refused to openly acknowledge its power until 1996: That’s when California voters passed the first medicinal cannabis law.
+Several other states followed suit, and by 2020, 36 states and 4 territories allowed some form of MMJ.

 THC.
 THC, or tetrahydrocannabinol, is the cannabinoid that gets marijuana users high.
 The more THC a sample of cannabis contains, the more intoxicating it is likely to be for the people who smoke it.
 This is the chemical most sought after by recreational users, but it also serves many medical purposes.

-So what is cannabis good for as a medication?
+So, how can cannabis help?
 Here are just some of its many uses.

 Marijuana can be used to treat the chronic pain and inflammation associated with rheumatoid arthritis, osteoarthritis, and psoriatic arthritis, as well as other conditions involving arthritic joints.